6sense vs Demandbase

 Source: Demandbase

-ZoomInfo takes openness further with three access paths.
-GTM Workspace is the seller's native interface.
-GTM Studio is for marketers and RevOps.
-And APIs and MCP expose the same GTM Context Graph to any custom agent, internal tool, or partner platform.
-The MCP server is listed in Claude's directory and currently supports Claude and ChatGPT.
+ZoomInfo takes openness further with three access paths: GTM Workspace for sellers, GTM Studio for marketers and RevOps, and APIs and MCP that expose the same GTM Context Graph to any custom agent, internal tool, or partner platform.
+The ZoomInfo MCP server is listed in Claude's directory and currently supports Claude and ChatGPT.
 CEO Schuck described a large financial services firm building an internal app using ZoomInfo's MCP server: "That's a surface area we would never see before."

 Pricing: All three require a conversation